 Safety inspections or mock OSHA inspections reveal many overlooked hazards.

-A warehouse with 100 employees works with steel pipe uses tools and equipment such as a press, punch, plasma cutter, grinders, welders, and power tools.
+A warehouse with 100 employees that works with steel pipe uses tools and equipment such as a press, punch, plasma cutter, grinders, welders, and power tools.
 The warehouse has no air conditioning in the summer or heat in the winter.
 It was the dead of winter and I walked by an isle and felt a welcoming warmth.
 The warmth came from a salamander or bullet heaters.
 Electrical salamanders are great in this situation, but these were not electric, they were fueled by diesel.
 Diesel or gasoline operated tools are not designed for inside use.
-Carbon monoxide is a product of incomplete combustion and deadly.
+Carbon monoxide is a product of incomplete combustion and is deadly.

 Carbon Monoxide (CO) is a common industrial hazard.
 This heater in the workplace was an exposure risk for everyone working in this facility.

 Carbon monoxide is harmful when breathed because it displaces oxygen in the blood and deprives the heart, brain and other vital organs of oxygen.
-Large amounts of CO can overcome you in minutes without warning — causing you to lose consciousness and suffocate.
+Large amounts of CO can overcome you in minutes without warning, causing you to lose consciousness and suffocate.

 Severe carbon monoxide poisoning causes neurological damage, illness, coma and death.